 sudo journalctl -xe

-Common non-SELinux causes include firewall rules blocking network connections, incorrect file permissions, missing dependencies, or configuration errors.
-For network services, verify firewall rules allow the required ports.
-See our guide on installing and configuring SSH on Rocky Linux.
+Common non-SELinux causes include firewall rules blocking network connections, incorrect file permissions, missing dependencies, or application configuration errors.
+For SSH access problems, the Rocky Linux SSH setup guide covers service checks, firewalld rules, and SELinux custom-port handling.

 sestatus